-In January more than 80 UK companies wrote to the Prime Minister about how sustainable development is good for business and asking her government to engage with the Sustainable Development Goals (SDGs).
-I’m pleased to report that the Prime Minister has replied, but was it what we wanted to hear?
+In January more than 80 UK companies wrote to the Prime Minister about how sustainable development is good for business and asked her government to engage with the Sustainable Development Goals (SDGs).
+In this blog Dominic White of WWF shares his views on her response to our letter and questions whether it's what we wanted to hear?

 As Kofi Annan is reported to have said, “we are all developing countries” and the UK is no exception.
 With the current state of poverty, malnourishment, resource depletion and pollution in our own back yard, it’s clear the UK needs a new, more sustainable development path that addresses these serious problems.